 Tip 4 – Use Fake Or Artificial Plants In The Right Rooms To Maximize Impact.

 If you’re going to add fake plants to your unique Feng Shui design, focus on the rooms that are going to have the most impact on your positive energy.
 For instance, start by adding fake plants to your bedroom to help create visual, calming surroundings.
-Even though the artificial plants may not be alive, they can still give your bedroom a sense of beauty, color, and positivity that will improve your mood.
+Even though the artificial plants may not be alive, they can still give your bedroom, or bathroom, a sense of beauty, color, and positivity that will improve your mood.

 If you aren’t comfortable going to only artificial plants, consider adding a mix of both live plants and artificial plants to enhance the feng shui of your bedroom.